juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 Enter the name and cost per conversion.

 ### Enabling and disabling recruitment sources
 By default all recruitment sources are enabled.
-If you wish to turn one off then use the **Source ENABLED** / **Source DISABLED** select to do so.
+If you wish to turn one off, then use the **Source ENABLED** / **Source DISABLED** select to do so.

 > When recruitment source is disabled any traffic sent from the URL will be terminated immediately.